hitthemoney/krunkerMarketPing/README.md

 9. Then click on the extension icon, and your market ping will be displayed on a pop-up.

-As of now I do not think it works on Chrome OS

 Original Website: https://yee.how/market-ping/